grootste/Node-Js-Projects/README.md

 3. Task Manager App:  This app contains basic CRUD operation using Express, Rest API, MongoDB, and mongoose.
 The app endpoints are then tested using Postman.

-4. Chat App: This app people can join the room using room name and username and chat with all the people in that room simultaneously. https://baibhav-chat-app.herokuapp.com/
+4. Chat App: This app people can join the room using room name and username and chat with all the people in that room simultaneously. https://baibhav-chat-app.herokuapp.com/ .
+It uses socket.io to send and receive the messages from the users.